Frequently Asked Questions

 We recommend patients return to their original vaccine site to receive their second dose.
-However, if that is not possible, we do offer a limited number of second dose options at our Smokey Point location for patients who's first dose was provided at another site.
-Patients must join the wait list to request a second dose and wait until they are contacted for one of these limited appointment slots.
+However, if that is not possible, we do offer a limited number of second dose options.
+Please call our Vaccine Scheduling line for assistance, 360-814-6300.

 If I get a Pfizer vaccine for my first dose, can I get the Moderna as my second dose?
 Are the COVID-19 vaccines interchangeable?

 No - people should receive the same vaccine for both doses.
 Safety and efficacy of a mixed series has not been evaluated.
 COVID-19 vaccines are not interchangeable.

 What is the new Johnson & Johnson vaccine and is it safe?